grafana/agent/docs/sources/flow/reference/cli/_index.md

 description: The Grafana Agent command line interface provides subcommands to perform various operations.
 menuTitle: Command-line interface
-title: The Grafana Agent command line interface
+title: The Grafana Agent command-line interface
 description: Learn about the Grafana Agent command line interface
 weight: 100
 ---

-# Command-line interface
+# The Grafana Agent command-line interface

 When in Flow mode, the `grafana-agent` binary exposes a command-line interface with subcommands to perform various operations.